Table of Contents

 Beta license agreements may be signed by hundreds or thousands of beta testers in different jurisdictions and on different dates.
 A company may also have multiple beta testing cycles.
 Managing all these beta agreements and their terms and terminations well is critical to smooth beta testing processes.

-The solution to this problem is an all-in-one contract lifecycle management solution.
+This is where an all-in-one contract lifecycle management solution helps.
 With the right platform, companies gain one source of truth and full transparency into the entire beta agreement process.

-Today’s digital contract lifecycle management solutions use automation, intelligent design, and dashboards to simplify processes such as creating, signing, and managing beta agreements and other contracts.
+Today’s digital contract lifecycle management solutions use automation, intelligent design, and dashboards to make creating, signing, and managing beta agreements and other contracts faster and easier.

 With contract management platforms like Ironclad, companies gain clear insights into where contracts are in their lifecycle as well as customizable workflows for legally binding agreements.
 With a few clicks, team members can see which beta agreements are approaching termination, which have yet to be signed, and much more.